- Academic Programs

 - News and Events

 Ohio University offers a range of mathematics education programs at the undergraduate and graduate levels, including an active doctoral program supported by faculty engaged in a variety of research interests and settings.
-Mathematics education faculty Gregory Foley, Allyson Hallman-Thrasher, and Robert Klein are in the Departments of Teacher Education and Mathematics.
-Other affiliated faculty and staff—including Jeff Connor and Wei Lin (Mathematics) and Al Coté and Suzanne Nichols (Education)—collaborate on a variety of mathematics education research and outreach projects.
-Faculty research interests include mathematics language acquisition, rural mathematics education, curriculum development, preservice teacher education, teacher professional development, cognitive and affective issues, the cultivation of mathematical talent, and incorporating technology into mathematics instruction.
+Mathematics education faculty Mathew Felton, Gregory Foley, Allyson Hallman-Thrasher, Robert Klein, and Courtney Koestler are in the Departments of Teacher Education and Mathematics.
+Other affiliated faculty and staff—including Jeff Connor and Wei Lin (Mathematics) and Suzanne Nichols (Education)—collaborate on a variety of mathematics education research and outreach projects.
+Faculty research interests include rural mathematics education, statistics education, mathematical modeling, issues of equity, diversity, and social justice, curriculum development, preservice teacher education, teacher professional development, cognitive and affective issues, the cultivation of mathematical talent, mathematics language acquisition, and incorporating technology into mathematics instruction.

 Since 2001, Ohio University has led the research initiative for ACCLAIM: the Appalachian Collaborative Center for Learning, Assessment, and Instruction in Mathematics—a National Science Foundation Center for Learning and Teaching.
 This research initiative has produced 24 peer-reviewed articles, 40 working papers, 15 occasional papers, 5 monographs, 8 digests, and 19 issues of The Rural Mathematics Educator, an online research newsletter.